Irish Mimosas are the ultimate St. Patrick's Day cocktail!

 There's just something about a holiday where it's totally acceptable to celebrate ALL DAY LONG.
 Am I right?
 And these Irish Mimosas are the perfect way to get the party started.

-HOW DO YOU MAKE IRISH MIMOSAS?
+HOW TO MAKE IRISH MIMOSAS:

 - In a champagne flute, combine chilled orange juice, grapefruit juice, and Jameson.

 - Top with champagne and garnish with an orange wedge.

 Yes, it's easy to make them by the pitcherful, and doing so is ideal for easy entertaining.
 The best way to do this is to combine the orange juice, grapefruit juice, and Jameson in a pitcher and refrigerate until ready to serve.
 Just before serving, add the chilled champagne and orange wedges.

 I always prefer to use a Brut champagne, which is the driest variety.
 I find that it's the best way to balance out the sweetness of the juice in a mimosa.
 However, if you prefer your drinks on the sweeter side, you can feel free to use an extra dry or even sweet variety.